Selenium-H/Animation-Tweaks/README.md

 </p>
 <p align="left">
 Please reset the extension after updating.
 The Extension will stop when upgraded to an incompatible version.
 In that case an Update tab is created to easily reset the extension.
 A Reset button is also always present in preferences -> About Tab.
-A Default shortcut combination of Super Key + t is provided to temporarily disable the extension until GNOME Shell restarts.
+A Default shortcut combination of Super Key + t is provided to disable the extension.

 Some effects might not work properly on wayland, for which a workaround is provided on preferences -> Tweaks tab.
 However, some animations might not work properly.